olup/my-own-box/README.md

 ## Configuration

-Add a conf.yml file at the root of your clouded folder to add some customization.
+Add a myownbox-confing.yml file at the root of your clouded folder to add some customization.
 If not present, the file will be created on first start.

+The configuration file lets you protect the cloud with user accounts.
+Each account can also have a separate root folder.